3d-it/3d1/content/pages/blog/backlinks-seo-guide-dofollow-nofollow-types.md

 title: 'Backlinks: Guide to SEO-Friendly Links and Their Impact'
 date: '2024-12-29'
 excerpt: >-
-  Enhance your website’s SEO with our ultimate guide to backlinks!
+  Enhance your website’s SEO with this useful guide to backlinks!
 Discover the different types of backlinks, including the essential dofollow and nofollow links, and learn which ones can significantly boost your search engine rankings.
 From natural editorial links to strategic guest blogging, we provide